Sicos1977/MSGReader/README.md

 MSGReader
 =========

+- 2014-07-04 Version 1.7 (Work in progres)
+    - Support for signed MSG files
+    - Support for EML (Mime 1.0) files

 - 2014-06-20 Version 1.6.1
     - Added support for multi value STRING8 type properties
     - Added option to msgviewer to save the E-mail as a text file
     - Fixed issue with window positioning in the msgviewer program
     - Added CPOL license file

 - 2014-06-12 Version 1.6
     - Fixed bug in E-mail CC field that also went into the BCC field